 57. But both the chief priests and the Pharisees had given a commandment that if anyone knew where he was, he should report it so that they could arrest him.

 ¶1.
-Then, six days before the Passover, Jesus came to Bethany, where Lazarus was, who had died, whom he raised from the dead.
+Then, six days before the Passover, Jesus went to Bethany, where Lazarus was, who had died, whom he raised from the dead.

 2. So they made a supper there for him, and Martha was serving, and Lazarus was one of those who reclined at the table with him.

-3. Then Mary, taking a pound of very expensive perfume of pure spikenard, anointed the feet of Jesus, and wiped his feet with her hair, and the house was filled with the fragrance of the perfume.
+3. Then Maria, taking a pound of very expensive perfume of pure spikenard, anointed the feet of Jesus, and wiped his feet with her hair, and the home was filled with the fragrance of the perfume.